-[6] At the trial in the Magistrates' Court, the appellants were represented by counsel but no challenge was raised to the suggested defects in the charges.
-In face of that, the respondent suggests that the terms of section 342 of the Criminal Procedure Code were a bar to the ground being raised in the High Court and they are also a bar in this Court:
+[6] At the trial in the Magistrates Court, the Appellants were represented by counsel but no challenge was raised to the suggested defects in the charges.
+In face of that, the Respondent suggests that the terms of s 342 of the Criminal Procedure Code were a bar to the ground being raised in the High Court and they are also a bar in this court.

-"342.
-No finding, sentence or order passed by a magistrates' court of competent jurisdiction shall be reserved or altered on appeal or revision on account of any objection to any information, complaint, summons or warrant for any alleged defect therein in matter of substance or form or for . any variance between such information, complaint, summons or warrant and the evidence adduced in support thereof, unless if be found that such objection was raised before the magistrates' court whose decision is appealed from, nor unless it be found that, notwithstanding it was shown to the magistrates' court that by such variance the appellant had been deceived or misled, such magistrates' court refused to adjourn the hearing of the case to a future day;

-Provided that if the appellant was not at the hearing before the magistrates' court represented by a legal practitioner, the High Court may allow any such objection."
+- 30 are also a bar in this court: - 342.
+No finding, sentence or order passed by a magistrates' court of competent jurisdiction shall be reserved or altered on appeal or revision on account of any objection to any information, complaint, summons or warrant for any alleged defect therein in matter of substance or form or for any variance between such information, complaint, summons or warrant and the evidence adduced in support thereof, unless if be found that such objection was raised before the magistrates' court whose decision is appealed from, nor unless it be found that, notwithstanding it was shown to the magistrates' court that by such variance the appellant had been deceived or misled, such magistrates' court refused to adjourn the hearing of the case to a future day: - Provided that if the appellant was not at the hearing before the magistrates' court represented by a legal practitioner, the High Court may allow any such objection.

-[7] Counsel for the appellants cited the case of DPP v Solomone Tui [1975] 21 FLR 4 in which Grant CJ considered the authorities and the similarly worded provision in section 100 of the English Magistrates Courts Act 1952 and accepted that:
+[7] Counsel for the Appellants cited the case of Director of Pubic 45 Prosecutions v Solomone Tui [1975] 21 FLR 4 (Tui's case) in which Grant CJ considered the authorities and the similarly worded provision in s 100 of the English Magistrates Courts Act 1952 and accepted that:

-"Despite its apparent scope, it has been held that the provisions of this section cannot validate a fundamental error going to the root of the matter; such as the failure to include in the charge a necessary ingredient of the offence in question, duplicity of a charge, want of jurisdiction, or a charge which discloses no offence known to law".
+Despite its apparent scope, it has been held that the provisions of this section cannot validate a fundamental error going to the root of the matter; such as the failure to include in the charge a necessary ingredient of the offence in question, duplicity of a charge, want of jurisdiction, or a charge which discloses no offence known to law.

-[8] We accept that is correct and counsel for the appellants asked this Court to find that these charges failed to include essential elements of the offences under section 376 to the extent that they did not disclose any offence known to law or were defective in substance and form.
+[8] We accept that is correct and counsel for the Appellants asked this court to find that these charges failed to include essential elements of the offences under s 376 to the extent that they did not disclose any offence known to law or were defective in substance and form.

-[9] The particulars of offence in the charges under paragraph (a) were similar apart from the sum involved and, after identifying the accused and the date of offence, continued:
+5 [9] The particulars of offence in the charges under para (a) were similar apart from the sum involved and, after identifying the Accused and the date of offence, continued:

-"... being an agent by virtue of his employment with the National Road Safety Council, a public body, corruptly obtained the sum of \$500 as commission for awarding the National Road Safety Council printing contracts to the said (sic) Above Graphics Limited"
+... being an agent by virtue of his employment with the National Road Safety Council, a public body, corruptly obtained the sum of \$500 as commission for awarding the 10 National Road Safety Council printing contracts to the said (sic) Above Graphics Limited

-[10] The equivalent portion of the particulars to the offences under paragraph (b) stated:
+[10] The equivalent portion of the particulars to the offences under para (b) stated:

-"...corruptly gave the sum of \$500 as commission to Chandar Shekar being a person employed in the National Road Safety Council for awarding printing contracts of the National Road Safety Council to Above Graphics Limited".
+15 ... corruptly gave the sum of \$500 as commission to Chandar Shekar being a person employed in the National Road Safety Council for awarding printing contracts of the National Road Safety Council to Above Graphics Limited.